justin5927/justin5927.github.io/index.md

 # Justin Au-Yeung Life Goals
 The goal of this webpage is for me to keep track of my life goals (bucketlist).
 I plan on adding pages for random blog topics and will eventually make a website when this outgrows github pages.

-For Suggestions for new ideas put them in (https://docs.google.com/document/d/1mr2loKbFlh8Y5DQQ4mg4Q0CP9Uzng-uLfvdrehrqDG4/edit?usp=sharing "Bucket List Idea Doc")
+For Suggestions for new ideas put them in [Bucket List Idea Doc](https://docs.google.com/document/d/1mr2loKbFlh8Y5DQQ4mg4Q0CP9Uzng-uLfvdrehrqDG4/edit?usp=sharing)

 ## Completed
 1. Skydive - July 2017